Jeffrey Epstein’s Jail Cell Likely Contained Human Waste & Was Infested With Vermin

 The new allegations against the facility that housed the now-deceased sex offender, who waited to stand trial for sex trafficking and conspiracy charges that federal prosecutors filed in July, come in a report published in The New York Times about Epstein’s final moments leading to his death last week.

-In the days leading to up to his suicide, the 66-year-old sex offender reportedly avoided time in his jail cell and spent time in private meetings with lawyers.
+In the days leading to up to his suicide, the 66-year-old reportedly avoided time in his jail cell and spent time in private meetings with lawyers.
 According to the report, the wealthy convicted sex offender leveraged his vast sums of money to pay his lawyers for round-the-clock consultations to avoid spending time in his jail cell, according to Business Insider.

 According to The New York Times report, the meetings between Epstein and his legal team, which sometimes lasted 12 hours a day, often involved emptying vending machines in the prison.